wking/swc-website/content/pages/book/web.md

         To start,
         let's have another look at the hearing tests from
         <a href="python.html">our chapter on Python programming</a>.
-        The easiest way to store their <!-- CC: suggestion: those --> results is to put them in a plain text file with one row for each test:
+        The easiest way to store their <span class="comment"> CC: suggestion: those </span> results is to put them in a plain text file with one row for each test:
       </p>